SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • You learn two maneuvers of your choice from the Tactician subclass.
 If the maneuver requires a saving throw, the DC is equal to 8 + your proficiency bonus + your Intelligence modifier.
 • You gain 2 superiority die.
 The type is a d4, and it doesn't increase, if you are not a Tactician.
 This die is used to fuel your maneuvers.
 It is expended when you use it, and is regained when you finish a short or long rest.

-# Telekinetic

-Increase one of your mental attributes by 1, to a maximum of 20.
-As a bonus action during combat, you can telekinetically move one creature you can see within 30 ft of you.
-The target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your chosen attributes modifier) or be moved 5 ft in a direction of your choosing.

 # Telekinetic [Cha]

 Increase your Charisma by 1, to a maximum of 20.